-- 18.1 Immediately after the later of the: - → Insured Person suffering a Specified Medical Event as listed in the table on page 33 (except for Advancement Benefit conditions); and - → date we receive claim forms in relation to the Specified Medical Event,
+18.1 Immediately after the later of the:

-18.2 The following conditions apply to the Double Living Benefit, and the Death Benefit that has been reinstated:
+Insured Person suffering a Specified Medical Event as listed in the table on pages 38 and 39 (except for Advancement Benefit conditions); and

-- → You cannot reinstate more than the Living Benefit we have paid. - → You cannot exercise this benefit if a claim for a Terminal Illness Benefit or TPD Benefit (or similar benefit) has been paid, or is in progress for the Insured Person. - → The Future Insurability Benefit, Business Cover Benefit and CPI increases do not apply to the reinstated Death Benefit. - → The same underwriting assessment and exclusions that we originally applied to the Insured Person's Death Benefit will apply to the reinstated Death Benefit. - → If this benefit is not selected at the time of the original application, you will be subject to further underwriting assessment. - → The Death Benefit sum insured will be automatically reinstated once the Insured Person is eligible.
-You must decline the reinstatement in writing within 30 days of the reinstatement if you do not wish to have the Death Benefit reinstated. - → This benefit is not available if the Multi-link Benefit is selected. - \rightarrow This benefit is not available after it has been exercised. - → If the Double Living Benefit applies, the Living Buy Back Benefit is not available. - → This benefit ends on the review date on or following the Insured Person's 65th birthday.
+- date we receive claim forms in relation to the Specified Medical Event, we will reinstate the Death Benefit for that Insured Person by 100% of the Living Benefit we have paid, provided the Insured Person survives for 14 days.
+In addition, any premium payable on the reinstated Death Benefit will be waived for the life of the Policy.
+This will occur without you having to provide any further information about the Insured Person. - 18.2 The following conditions apply to the Double Living Benefit, and the Death Benefit that has been reinstated: - You cannot reinstate more than the Living Benefit we have paid. - You cannot exercise this benefit if a claim for a Terminal Illness Benefit or TPD Benefit (or similar benefit) has been paid, or is in progress for the Insured Person. - The Future Insurability Benefit, Business Cover Benefit and CPI increases do not apply to the reinstated Death Benefit. - The same underwriting assessment and exclusions that we originally applied to the Insured Person's Death Benefit will apply to the reinstated Death Benefit. - If this benefit is not selected at the time of the original application, you will be subject to further underwriting assessment. - The Death Benefit sum insured will be automatically reinstated once the Insured Person is eligible.
+You must decline the reinstatement in writing within 30 days of the reinstatement if you do not wish to have the Death Benefit reinstated. - This benefit is not available if the Multi-link Benefit is selected. - This benefit is not available after it has been exercised. - If the Double Living Benefit applies, the Living Buy Back Benefit is not available. - This benefit ends on the review date on or following the Insured Person's 65th birthday.